oracle-livelabs/security/database/advanced/avdf-restructured/sql-injection-usecase.md

     **Note:** There is significant amount of sensitive data within `employees_search` database that need to be protected.
 Since the data is exposed via legacy web application, the access through `EMPLOYEESEARCH_PROD` service account credentials need to secured enough to allow only legitimate SQL traffic and be protected agains its misuse/abuse.

-## Lab 2: Review the SQL Firewall protection
+## Lab 2: Review the SQL Firewall policy

 ### Introduction